My mom had a long battle with Parkinson’s. After several years fighting it, she finally died two weeks ago.

 OK, your question…

 Yes, there’s a death-grief technique we use in narrative practice called “linking objects.”
-This tactic involves finding an item or items (a.k.a. objects) that once belonged to the deceased—and that are worthy of your own sentiment—and consciously integrating that item or items into your everyday life.
+This tactic involves finding items (a.k.a. objects) that once belonged to the deceased—and that are worthy of your own sentiment—and consciously integrating those items into your everyday life.

 How does this look?